Chandralekha20/thyroid-disease-prediction-svm-gui/README.md

 ├── thyroid_gui.py             # Main GUI application
-├── Dataset/                    # Folder to place the training dataset ├── test/                       # Folder to place new test datasets for prediction ├── README.md                   # Project overview 5.Example Dataset Format
+├── Dataset/                    # Folder to place the training dataset ├── test/                       # Folder to place new test datasets for prediction ├── README.md                   # Project overvie
+5. Example Dataset Format
    Make sure your CSV contains relevant features with a final column as the target variable (e.g., disease_status).
 ** Note **
 This project was built for academic and educational purposes using real-world medical data for experimentation.
 It is not intended for professional diagnostic use.